HowToSD/ComfyUI-Pt-Wrapper/docs/reference/pto_simple.md

+# Pto Simple
-# Instantiates the most basic optimizer to update W using the below formula
+Instantiates the most basic optimizer to update W using the below formula:
 $$
 W -= lr * G
 $$